 Eligibility: An applicant must be a woman who is currently enrolled at UB, either full-time or part-time.
 Without exception, all applicants must be registered to attend UB for the fall 2018 academic semester.
 Self-nominations are required.
 To be eligible for the scholarship, undergraduate applicants must have completed a minimum of 30 credit hours at UB.
 A graduate student who graduated from UB and is continuing into a graduate program at UB may apply for her first semester as a graduate student.
 If her undergraduate degree was earned at a college or university other than UB, she must have completed a minimum of 15 credit hours at UB as a graduate student.
 Prior recipients (whether graduate or undergraduate students) of this scholarship are not eligible to apply for a second award.

 Scholarship amount: The amount of the scholarship(s) award for the 2018-19 academic year is $3,000.
 The scholarship may be given to one recipient or shared by up to two recipients.
 UBAA reserves the right to revise or suspend this program without notice.

 Applying: Applications must be completed in full.
 Submit only the items requested.
 No additional materials will be considered.
-Applications may be submitted either by using this online form.
+Applications may be submitted through the UB Scholarship Portal.
 Only students meeting eligibility requirements will be considered.
-If you are unable to fill out this form online and require assistance, please contact the alumni office.
+If you are unable to access the UB Scholarship Portal and require assistance, please contact the alumni office.